openenclave/openenclave/new_platforms/docs/visualstudio_dev.md

 2. To develop for OP-TEE, install the [Prerequisites for OP-TEE](ta_debugging_wsl.md)

 **To create your own enclave:**
 1. In Visual Studio, add a new Visual C++ "Open Enclave TEE Project".
+If you want to build for OP-TEE (whether in addition to, or instead of, SGX) you will need to select the path to the ta\_dev\_kit.mk file in the output of an OP-TEE build.
+For example, this might be in a optee\_os\out\arm-plat-vexpress\export-ta\_arm64\mk directory.
 2. Edit the _YourProjectName_.edl file.
 Define any trusted APIs (called "ECALLs") you want to call from your application in the trusted{} section, and in the untrusted{} section, define any application APIs (called "OCALLs")